r"""

 ecdf_dict = multi_ecdf(bam_files, lengths, chrom_sizes_file, nsamples_per_length=ecdf_nsamples, sample_scaling_constants=sample_scaling_constants, seed=seed, proc=proc_)

-# (i) Signal value for a peak is the geometric mean of the 1x-normalized, length-scaled counts
+# (i) Signal value for a peak is the ~75th percentile~ of 1x-normalized, arcsinh'd, length-scaled counts

 # ...observed in each sample over the peak